kragen/dumpulse/README.md

 -------------------------

-The only prerequisite for compiling Dumpulse itself is an ANSI C compiler† and Make.
+The only prerequisite for compiling Dumpulse itself is an ANSI C compiler and Make.
 To build the example UDP server, you probably need some kind of Unix.  udpclient.py and server.py require a relatively recent Python, either 2 or 3.  test.py, and the `test` target in the Makefile, additionally requires Hypothesis and py.test.
 This is used to feed a few thousand random packets to the server and verify its behavior against a Python model, and it found an off-by-one bounds-checking bug when I introduced it.

-† well, I am actually using some C99 designated struct initializers in udpserver.c.

 Reliability and security
 ------------------------